 Topics ranging from renewable energy, smart cities, ecology, ocean conservation and many more are all explored throughout the conference and other CEEC events.
 This fosters a year round environment for students to gain a better understanding of how they can forge a career in sustainability and help solve some of the most pressing issues facing the world.
 CEEC explores the business opportunities and technology that will allow for the next generation to lead us into a world that is built upon green innovation and solving the climate crisis.

 Queen’s Space Conference (QSC)

-We strive to bring together industry professionals in order to provide delegates the most informative, inspiring, and memorable conference possible.
-QSC is about sparking thought and idea-generation, about raising the awareness of the potential of the space industry, and about piquing the interest of the future generation of that industry.
+With lots to offer, QSC strives to bring together industry professionals in order to provide delegates with the most informative, inspiring, and memorable conference possible.
+QSC is about sparking thought and idea-generation, raising awareness of the space industry, and piquing the interest in space for the future generation.

 Queen’s Conference on Business Technology (QCBT)